ephes/kptncook/README.md

 Set environment variables via `~/.kptncook/.env` dotenv file or directly in your shell.
 You'll need to set at least the `KPTNCOOK_API_KEY` variable.
 If you want to sync the recipes with mealie, you also have to set some additional variables.

-If you want to backup your favorite receipts from KptnCook, you have to set the `KPTNCOOK_ACCESS_TOKEN` variable as well.
+If you want to back up your favorite receipts from KptnCook, you have to set the `KPTNCOOK_ACCESS_TOKEN` variable as well.
 You can obtain the access token by running the `kptncook kptncook-access_token` command.
 But you need a kptncook account to do that.
 Beware: If you don't have a kptncook account, you'll lose all your favorites by creating a new one.

 Here's an example: